-Participants who submitted questions in the initial phase were invited to take part in the prioritisation phase.
-A survey for prioritisation of research questions was provided and allowed questions to be scored between zero priority (0), to highest priority (6).
-The survey was open for 4 weeks from 23 April 2020.
-The final prioritisation matrix was then averaged across participants to identify the 10 highest priority questions for each of the seven themes.
+At the end of the initial question-gathering survey, participants were offered the opportunity to indicate whether they would like to take part in prioritising the final list of research questions.
+The prioritisation exercise was open for 4 weeks from 23 April 2020.
+Participants scored questions from zero priority (0), to highest priority (6), using a seven-point Likert scale (zero priority, low, medium-low, medium, medium-high, high, highest priority).
+Responses were then collated and averaged across participants to identify the 10 highest priority questions for each of the seven themes.
 The top 10 research questions presented for each theme are listed in priority order with the highest ranked question (highest average score) listed first.